A Piece of the Action (Star Trek: The Original Series): Plot

 The three set a plan in motion.
-Taking suits and hats from Okmyx's men, Kirk and Spock return to Krako's office and gain entrance with the help of a local teenager.
+Taking suits and hats from Oxmyx's men, Kirk and Spock return to Krako's office and gain entrance with the help of a local child.
 Quickly subduing Krako's men, Kirk informs Krako that the Federation is taking over the entire planet, but if Krako helps to maintain order and be a willing agent of the Federation, they will give him a "piece of the action".
 Krako agrees, but for safekeeping, Kirk transports him to the Enterprise.
-They then make the same offer to Okmyx, which he quickly accepts.
-As they prepare for the meeting of all of the planet's bosses, Krako's men attack Okmyx's headquarters, but the Enterprise uses the ship's phasers to stun the men as they approach.
-Both Okmyx and Krako realize that they are at Kirk's mercy, and agree to work for the Federation.
-Kirk installs Okmyx as the top boss with Krako as his lieutenant, and states that a Federation ship will come by once a year for their 40% cut of the planet's "action".
+They then make the same offer to Oxmyx, which he quickly accepts.
+As they prepare for the meeting of all of the planet's bosses, Krako's men attack Oxmyx's headquarters, but the Enterprise uses the ship's phasers to stun the men as they approach.
+Both Oxmyx and Krako realize that they are at Kirk's mercy and agree to work for the Federation.
+Kirk installs Oxmyx as the top boss with Krako as his lieutenant, and states that a Federation ship will come by once a year for their 40% cut of the planet's "action".

-Kirk, Spock, and McCoy transport back to the Enterprise where Kirk proposes that the Federation's "cut" be used in a planetary fund to guide the Iotians into a more ethical society.
+Kirk, Spock, and McCoy transport back to the Enterprise where Kirk proposes that the Federation's "cut" be used in a planetary fund to guide the Iotians into becoming a more ethical society.
 McCoy reveals that he left his communicator on the planet.
-Kirk and Spock note that the Iotians will analyse the technology.
+Kirk and Spock note that the Iotians will analyze the technology.
 Kirk amusedly states that the Iotians may one day be in a position to demand "a piece of our action!"